Kia Picanto review - Reliability and safety

 All Kias – including the most basic Picanto – come with a seven-year/100,000-mile warranty.
 While most people won’t keep their car that long, it shows impressive confidence in the product – backed up by a solid performance in our annual Driver Power owner satisfaction survey.
-Rivals like the Skoda Citigo and VW Up! get a three-year warranty, while even Hyundai (Kia’s sister brand) can only manage a five-year guarantee on the i10.
+Rivals like the VW Up! get a three-year warranty, while even Hyundai (Kia’s sister brand) can only manage a five-year guarantee on the i10.

 In this review

 - 1Kia Picanto reviewThe Kia Picanto city car has plenty of kit and offers a grown-up drive to go with its sporty looks

 - 2Engines, performance and driveLethargic engines aside, the Kia Picanto is good to drive and refined.
 The three-cylinder turbo spices things up, though